Overview

 },

-The database detects this pattern and stores those field as timestamps.
+The database detects this pattern and sets the fields as timestamps.

 receiving timestamps

-Timestamp is the designed type to represent database timestamps.
+The SDK's Timestamp type represents database timestamps.
 As we receive timestamp fields from the database, the Firestore SDK instantiates them as Timestamp objects.

 Firestore Security rules

-We define the security rules in the Firebase console or in a firestore.rules file.
+We define the security rules in the Firebase console or in a firestore.rules file, referenced by firebase.json.
 Firebase doesn't bill reads and writes denied by security rules.

 rules version